BrandonWarrior/battleships/README.md

 ## Features

-- Home Screen: The game now features a home screen with options to start the game or view instructions on how to play.
+- Home Screen: The game features an interactive home screen with options to start the game or view detailed instructions on how to play.
+It also includes input validation to ensure that only the correct options are selected.

-- Player vs. Computer: The player and computer take turns guessing the location of each other's ships.
+- Player vs. Computer Gameplay: Players compete against a computer opponent, taking turns to guess the location of each other's ships.
+The game keeps track of both the player's and computer's moves, providing a challenging experience.

-- Random Ship Placement: Ships are placed randomly on the grids for both the player and the computer, with no overlap between ships.
+- Random Ship Placement: Ships are randomly placed on both the player's and computer's grids at the start of the game, ensuring a unique game experience each time.
+The placement logic prevents any overlap between ships.

-- Guess Validation: The game ensures that the player's guesses are valid, preventing out-of-bound entries or previously guessed coordinates.

-- Input Validation: Players must enter their name before the game can begin, and invalid choices on the home screen are caught and handled appropriately.

-- Feedback: Hits, misses, and sunk ships are displayed in real-time during the game.
+- Real-time Feedback: During gameplay, hits ("H"), misses ("M"), and the status of the ships are displayed in real-time on the grid.
+This provides clear and immediate feedback to the player about their progress.

+### Input Validation:

+- Home Screen: Input validation ensures that players can only select valid options (1 or 2) when choosing to start the game or view instructions.

+- Player Name: Players must enter a valid name to start the game, ensuring they cannot proceed without providing an appropriate input.

+- Coordinate Input: The game validates that players input single-digit row and column values within the grid's range, preventing invalid entries during their turns.

-- End Game Menu: When the game is over, players are presented with an option to restart the game or return to the home screen.
+- End Game Menu: Once the game concludes (whether the player wins or loses), an end-game menu is displayed, offering options to either restart the game or return to the home screen.
+Input validation ensures that players make a valid selection at this stage.

 ## Game Rules